Xilinx/VMC_Help/AIE/Mixer_LUT/README.md

 two modulated signals are added together and written to the output window.

+#### SFDR
+Specifies the Spurious Free Dynamic Range (in dB) of the output signal.
+The maximum theoretical SFDR is 96 dB for `cint16`, 180 dB for `cint32`, and 138 dB for `cfloat`.

+#### Number of Parallel Outputs (SSR)

+This parameter specifies the number of output ports.
+The number of AI Engine kernels used is equal to the value of SSR parameter.

 #### Input frame size (Number of samples)
 Specifies the number of samples in the output frame.
 This must be a multiple of the number of samples output in each data loop, which varies based on the AIE architecture and data type: